frank-email-sms/sendcloud-email-go/README.md

 # sendcloud-email-go

 This Go client provides an interface to interact with SendCloud's email delivery service.
-It exposes two main methods: `SendCommonEmail` for sending regular emails and `SendEmailTemplate` for sending emails using predefined templates.
+It exposes two main methods: `SendCommonEmail` for sending regular emails and `SendTemplateEmail` for sending emails using predefined templates.

 ## Supported Go Versions